M1K1B/fterminal/README.md

 # Fterminal

 Fterminal is terminal which contains made custom hacking tools
+Fterminal is created and tested on **Linux**

 ## Getting Started